iturbides/starter-eleventy/README.md

 What Include?

-1. css folder with basic css configuration
+1. css folder with basic css configuration / Also include becss www.becss.dev
 2. data folder with json file ready for complementation
 3. images folder with favico example
 4. include folder with main.liquid